Migrating to Apollo Server 4

 dataSources

-In Apollo Server 3, the top-level dataSources constructor option essentially adds a post-processing step to your app's context function, creating DataSource subclasses and adding them to a dataSources on your context object.
-This means the TypeScript type the context function returns is different from the context type your and plugins receive.
+In Apollo Server 3, the top-level dataSources constructor option essentially adds a post-processing step to your app's context function, creating DataSource subclasses and adding them to a dataSources field on your context object.
+This means the TypeScript type the context function returns is different from the context type your resolvers and plugins receive.
 Additionally, this design obfuscates that DataSource objects are created once per request (i.e., like the rest of the context object).

 Apollo Server 4 removes the dataSources constructor option.
 You can now treat DataSources like any other part of your context object.